 On the top menu bar, click on the default "MP4 Video" (#2) button next to the "Add Blu-ray/DVD" to open a dropdown menu.

-The Blu-ray to MOV converter is also embedded with a handy video editor: cutting a part of the video, rotating and flipping a video, setting the brightness/saturation/contrast of a video, or even making deinterlacing.
+The Blu-ray to MOV ripper is also embedded with a handy video editor: cutting a part of the video, rotating and flipping a video, setting the brightness/saturation/contrast of a video, or even making deinterlacing.

-Step 3: Convert
+Step 3: Convert Blu-ray on Mac

 Finally!
 It is time to transcode your Blu-ray to a MOV format of your choice.
 Click on the "Convert" button on the upper right side of the main interface, it will ask you to pick the directory where to store the ripped MOV files.
-After that, click the "Convert" button again and stand back.
+After that, hit the "Convert" button again and stand back.

-The encoding process might take some time depending on several factors such as: the speed of your Mac, the length of the video files, the output settings you have choosed, what other tasks your computer is currently doing.
+Be aware that the encoding process might take some time depending on several factors such as: the speed of your Mac, the length of the video files, the output settings you have choosed, what other tasks your computer is currently doing.